 Gateway with Brick Carving is the gate of Wanjuan Hall (万卷堂), the main hall of Master of the Nets Garden.
 Covering a history of over 300 years, it is still quaint and graceful.
 Featuring with remarkable brick carvings, the gateway is famed as the First Gateway in the South of Yangtze River.
 These carvings on the gateway are engraved by chisels and plane with various techniques.
 A horizon horizontal inscribed board inscribed with Zao Yao Gao Xiang is hanging above the gateway.
 Above the board are carvings of luxury weeds which represent longevity and auspiciousness.
 On the left side are opera figures of Congratulating on Guo Ziyi’s Birthday 《郭子仪拜寿》.
 Guo Ziyi was a general who had suppressed the insurgency, so he won great respect of his colleagues and his descendants.
 From the carvings, we can see grandfatherly Guo Ziyi and eight officials holding tributes or weapons.
 On the right side of the board are the opera figures of Emperor Wenwang’s visit to Virtuous and Talented Person 《周文王访贤》.
 In the history, Emperor Wenwang is good emperor in Zhou Dynasty.
 These carvings depict that he visited Jiang Ziya and entreated him to help to start a great cause.
 The carving of the first story means longevity and good fortune, and the second stands for integrity and ability.

-Telling the historical story and showing the folk art, the Gateway with Brick Carvings enriches cultural connotation of Master of the Nets Garden.
+Telling the historical story and showing the folk art, the Gateway with Brick Carvings enriches the cultural connotation of Master of the Nets Garden.

 As an independent building in a small courtyard of the northwest corner of Master of the Nets Garden, Peony Study stands out for its primitive and unsophisticated building as well as the romantic feeling it constructs.
 It is even replicated at the Metropolitan Museum of New York and the Pompidou Center in Paris.
 The main hall is an excellent place to enjoy the music in that the round ridge roof with smooth line design strengthens the echoes.
-Looking through the ornamental perforated windows in north wall, glorious green comes in to your eyes.
+Looking through the ornamental perforated windows in the north wall, glorious green comes in to your eyes.
 A banana tree and a group of bamboos look like a three-dimensional picture engraved in the window.
 The west hall, once the studio of Zhang Daqian, keeps its old furnishing.
 Seeing the old room and the picture on the wall, we can imagine how Mr. Zhang concentrated on his painting in such an attractive and secluded garden.

 In the small courtyard, the rolling rockeries and a chic pavilion make you have much more fun.
 One high peak perches in the yard against the main hall, like two lovers looking towards each other.
 In the late spring, the yard is full of bright peonies, attracting many butterflies.

 Pavilion for the Advent of the Moon and Wind is situated in the west of the central pond and embracing water on its three sides.
 This Pavilion acts as a perfect viewing deck.
 You could feel the cool wind, the bright moon, the colorful lighting and the shimmering water...
 The highlights of the whole day can be all taken in your eyes while staying in the pavilion.
-On the wall of the corridor faced with pavilion is hanging on a mirror.
+On the wall of the corridor faced with the pavilion is hanging on a mirror.
 As the moon comes out, it also emerges in the water and the mirror.
 As you turn around after appreciating the moon in the sky and water, you will be pleasantly surprised by the moon in the mirror.
 The interaction of virtuality and reality make Master of the Nets Garden so different.

 Yinjing Bridge is a scaled-down arch bridge located in the southeast of the central pond.
 Less than 3-meter long and 1-meter wide, Yinjing Bridge is referred to as a Three-step Arch Bridge.
 However, this little bridge is fully equipped with bridge railings, stone steps and bridge opening.
 There is also a lively embossment of peony in the middle of Yinjing Bridge.
 Under the bridge is a flowing stream, creating a poetic atmosphere.
 Standing on the bridge and looking to the north direction, old cypress, tranquil pavilion and sparkling water all leap to your sights.
 Turning to the south direction, you can have a view of jogged rocks of grotesque shapes and meandering footpath.

+When the night falls, it turns to a magical concert, fully displaying its local art.
 Master of the Nets Garden is quite known for its particular Night Garden traditional art performance, a series of musical and acting sketches each set in a different part of the garden, always opening from 7：30 to 21：00 (May to November only).
 With admission of 100 RMB, two maidservants on ancient costume will lead you to the private garden ablaze with lights.
 It seems that you open the door of the time and enter the world in hundreds of years ago.
 You never know what a grand performance is brewed for you until you get to the different halls, including traditional stringed and woodwind instruments performance, classical dance together with a 21-or 25-stringed plucked instrument show, condescendingly melodious Kun Opera, traditional storytelling and ballad singing in Suzhou dialect etc.